SteveMustanski/react-auth0/README.md

 # React-Auth0

 This project is for a course from PluralSight for securing a react app using auth0.
+It can be used for example purposes as it serves as a good example on how to secure different parts of a SPA using auth0.

+The project includes a website that requires a login to see profile information.
+The app also includes public and private api calls to demonstrate using values in the JWT to determine what a user can see.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).